-- Specimen received without a label or with improper identification - Unlabeled/mislabeled specimens from a physician's office/client can be accepted if the office/client accepts the responsibility of labeling the specimen. - A Specimen Identification Fax Form or Missing Information Fax Form (on the next two pages) must be completed and returned via fax prior to testing.
+- 1. Specimen received without a label or with improper identification - Unlabeled/mislabeled blood specimens from a physician's office/client can be accepted if the office/client accepts the responsibility of labeling the specimen. - Unlabeled/mislabeled pathology/cytology specimens will be returned to the physician's office/ client for correction.
+In addition to patient demographics, the specimen source (body site) must be clearly defined and match on both the specimen container and requisition - A Client Specimen Identification Form (on the next page) must be completed and returned via fax prior to testing.
 If a fax machine is not available, the form must be completed and returned within 72 hours.
 Results will not be released until paperwork is complete.

-Note: If your collection facility is located at or near a HNL Rapid Response or testing laboratory, specimen identification may be requested in person.

-- Specimen of questionable integrity (depending on tests ordered)

-- Incorrect transport container

-- Insufficient volume

-- Hemolysis (depending on tests ordered)

-- Improper handling or storage of specimen

-- Clotted specimen (depending on tests ordered)
+Note: If your collection facility is located at or near an HNL Acute Care or testing laboratory, specimen identification may be requested in person. - 2.
+Specimens may be of questionable integrity (depending on tests ordered) when: - Incorrect transport container - Insufficient volume - Hemolysis (depending on tests ordered) - Improper handling or storage of specimen - Clotted specimen (depending on tests ordered)

-NOTIFICATION

-The client will be notified as soon as possible should the specimen be unacceptable for any of the above reasons.
+NOTIFICATION: The client will be notified as soon as possible should the specimen be unacceptable for any of the above reasons.